Notification types

 Connecting Slack takes about 2 minutes.
 Authorize Plutio in your Slack workspace, select your default channel, and enable the notifications you want.

 The authorization grants Plutio permission to post messages to channels you select.
 Plutio cannot read your Slack messages, access private conversations, or view workspace data beyond what is needed to post notifications.
+The permissions scope is minimal: Plutio sends messages and nothing else.

 After connecting, notifications begin flowing immediately.
 Test by creating a sample invoice and marking it as paid.
 The payment notification should arrive in your configured channel within seconds.
+If the notification does not appear, check that you selected the correct channel during setup and that the Plutio app has been added to private channels if you chose a private destination.

 If you have multiple Slack workspaces, you connect one workspace per Plutio workspace.
 Each Plutio workspace can connect to a different Slack workspace.